 Clients have described Sarah as a manager with great attention to detail and a steadfast approach.
-Sarah excels in interpreting corporate culture, analyzing areas where there could be efficiencies, and frequently partners with senior leaders to problem solve in matters of accounting and organizational development.
+Sarah excels in interpreting corporate culture and frequently partners with senior leaders to problem solve in matters of accounting and organizational development.
 Sarah has a Master of Arts in Arts Management from George Mason University and a Bachelor’s of Music in Voice Performance.

 Associates & Staff

 Jean has worked with TBS since 2014.
 Jean is a certified bookkeeper, Quickbooks Online ProAdvisor and Enrolled Agent.
 As a bilingual, she speaks both Chinese and English.
 She has many years of experience in the accounting field in both private and nonprofit industries.